- AI Workshops for Companies

 - Tool and risk assessment for decision makers

-Teams translate recurring work into clear workflows, build first internal tools, and learn what they can own.
+Teams translate recurring work into clear flows, build first internal tools, and learn what they can own themselves.

 - Briefing, analysis, or reporting workflows